-The software industry made great strides through building independent, reusable libraries that can be developed once and reused across a wide range of applications.
-This paper takes one step towards bringing sequence to sequence neural models closer to computer programs with reusable component.
+The software industry made great strides in building independent, reusable libraries that can be developed once and reused across a wide range of applications.
+This paper takes one step towards bringing sequence-to-sequence neural models closer to computer programs with reusable components.
 This line of research can provide a way for the research community and industry to build more complex neural systems while preventing an explosion in computational training costs.
-To the best of our knowledge we don't see any potential negative societal implications through our work.

 \appendices